The family of MEADE, anciently written Meagh, was seated for many centuries in County Cork.

-Sir John married Elizabeth, eldest daughter of Pierce, 2nd Viscount Ikerrin, by whom he had two surviving sons and four daughters.
+He espoused Elizabeth, eldest daughter of Pierce, 2nd Viscount Ikerrin, and had issue,

-SIR PIERCE MEADE, 2nd Baronet (1693-1711) who, dying a minor and unmarried, was succeeded by his only brother,
+SIR PIERCE MEADE, 2nd Baronet (1693-1711) who died unmarried and in minority, and was succeeded by his brother,

-SIR JOHN MEADE, 4th Baronet, born a few days before his father's death, in 1744, who wedded, in 1765, Theodosia, only daughter and heir of Robert Hawkins Magill, of Gill Hall, County Down, and had issue,
+SIR JOHN MEADE, 4th Baronet (1744-1800), born a few days before his father's death, in 1744, who wedded, in 1765, Theodosia, only daughter and heir of Robert Hawkins Magill, of Gill Hall, County Down, and had issue,

 RICHARD, his successor;Sir John was elevated to the peerage, in 1766, in the dignities of Viscount Clanwilliam and Baron Gilford.

 Edward, killed in Egypt;